A concussion-protection guide for parents

 Do mouthguards actually reduce concussion risk?

 The honest answer: they're associated with reduced risk, and you can't promise prevention.
 A 2023 meta-analysis of 192 studies found mouthguards in collision sports linked to a 26% reduction in concussion incidence (IRR 0.74, 95% CI 0.64-0.89)1.
 More important for how NG+ works: research on custom mandibular mouthguards shows they reduce head acceleration and help blunt the acute drop in reaction time that follows head contact13.
-No equipment eliminates risk in any single collision — but the direction of the evidence is consistent.
+No equipment eliminates risk in any single collision, but the direction of the evidence is consistent.

 Why does a lower-jaw mouthguard matter more than a regular one?

-Because the lower jaw is a lever into the base of the skull, and concussions are driven by acceleration — especially rotation10.
+Because the lower jaw is a lever into the base of the skull, and concussions are driven by acceleration, especially rotation10.
 A guard built only to protect teeth doesn't address that pathway.
 A guard built to stabilize the mandible does: it changes how force transmits into the skull and helps the surrounding muscle absorb the load11.
 That's the mechanism the strongest research targets.

 Will it preserve my athlete's reaction time?

 Research points that way.
 Repeated head impacts measurably increase inhibition in the brain's motor pathways and slow reaction time, even without a diagnosed concussion12.
 When a custom mandibular mouthguard was tested, athletes wearing it were protected from much of that acute slowdown alongside the reduction in head acceleration13.
-It's a directional finding, not a guarantee — but it's the reason the lower-jaw approach is interesting beyond dental protection.
+It's a directional finding, not a guarantee, but it's the reason the lower-jaw approach is interesting beyond dental protection.

 Why are custom mouthguards more protective than boil-and-bite?

 Fit, thickness, and compliance.
 A 2014 trial of 412 high school football players found custom guards (≈3.5 mm thick) at a 3.6% concussion rate versus 8.3% for boil-and-bite guards chewed down to 1.34 mm by injury2.
-Custom devices also stay in the mouth — they're comfortable enough that athletes don't spit them out, which keeps the protection available in the moments it's needed.
+Custom devices also stay in the mouth, they're comfortable enough that athletes don't spit them out, which keeps the protection available in the moments it's needed.

 Does NeuroGuard+ "prevent" concussions?

-No — and that distinction matters.
+No. And that distinction matters.
 NG+ is engineered around the jaw-stabilization, force-dissipation, and airway mechanisms research associates with lower head acceleration and better-preserved function131.
 It does not prevent concussions in any individual collision, and no equipment does.
 It's a research-backed brain-protection appliance and one layer of a multi-layer approach that also includes helmet quality, neck strengthening, rule compliance, and concussion management.

 References